Latest revision June 6, 2021

 To cut a long story short, the law gives residency to anyone who can show he or she has been living and working illegally in Spain for at least two years.

-If the British are leaving, who is filling the vacuum with respect to English teachers?
+The British are out, so who is filling the vacuum concerning English teachers?

-Well no one right now, so teaching vacancies are rising.
-The Spanish economy is still not the same as it was six years ago but according to all official channels, including the IMF, Spain is on the right track.
-Big investment firms like Morgan Stanley have been recommending Spain to their investors for over a year.
+Well, no one right now, so teaching vacancies are rising.
+The Spanish economy is still not the same as it was six years ago, but according to all official channels, including the IMF, Spain is on the right track.
+Moreover, big investment firms like Morgan Stanley have been recommending Spain to their investors for over a year.

 - Off the books